Terisa's Triumph Over Campylobacteriosis

 Pet Care VictoriesLast updated: May 31, 2017

 "I thought it was something I was doing wrong.
 I was about to give up," recalls Terisa, licensed breeder.

 Terisa has been raising French bulldogs for five years.
 But when one of her females suddenly started losing her puppies, she started to panic.
 "I didn't know what was going on.
 The mom had no symptoms.
 Her first litter was born healthy and strong and there were no issues.
 But something happened with her second and third litters.
 Her puppies started dying just days after birth and I didn't know what to do.
 I felt frustrated and lost," she says.

 Desperate for answers, she began referring to her seminar notes and started talking to other breeders.
 But no one had answers.
 "Her pups would be born healthy and thriving, then a few days after birth they would become ill and within hours would be dead.
 I was very upset and began to think I should not raise Frenchies anymore.
 I thought I was doing something wrong," she recalls.

-After a long talk with Dr. Bramlage, Revival's Director of Veterinary Services, Terisa determined that the mom was a carrier of campylobacteriosis, an infectious diarrheal disease caused by Campylobacter bacteria.
+After a long talk with Dr. Bramlage, Revival's former Director of Veterinary Services, Terisa determined that the mom was a carrier of campylobacteriosis, an infectious diarrheal disease caused by Campylobacter bacteria.
 "Puppies and kittens under six months old are the most susceptible to this disease, while dogs and cats that are older than that often become resistant, show no symptoms, but remain carriers.
 That's why I suspected it was the Campylobacter bacteria causing the problem here," says Dr. B.

 At this point there was only one puppy left from this female's most recent litter and he was fighting for his life.
 Terisa and Dr. B came up with a treatment plan for the pup.
 "I kept tube feeding him and supplementing with probiotics, prebiotics and D.E.S.
 Health-Gard.
 That little pup made it and is now strong and healthy," she says.